AditiKulkarni1697/TaskMaster/README.md

 A user can search for tasks by title or description.

---A user can collaborate with team members by adding comments and attachments to tasks.
+A user can collaborate with team members by adding comments and attachments to tasks.

 A team can be created by Project Manager.